SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/gitlab-integration.md

 On the login form, the new "Log in with GitLab" button allows users to connect with their GitLab accounts.

 ### GitLab group synchronization
-Enable **Synchronize user groups** at **Administration > Configuration > General Settings > ALM Integrations > GitLab** to associate GitLab groups with existing SonarQube groups of the same name.
+Enable **Synchronize user groups** at **Administration > Configuration > General Settings > DevOps Platform Integrations > GitLab** to associate GitLab groups with existing SonarQube groups of the same name.
 GitLab users inherit membership to subgroups from parent groups.

 To synchronize a GitLab group or subgroup with a SonarQube group, name the SonarQube group with the full path of the GitLab group or subgroup URL.